2025-2026 Scholarship Winner

 Frequently asked questions

-Eligible applicants must be United States citizens or legal residents, ages 14 to 20 as of July 15, 2026, who meet the school and residence requirements in the scholarship rules.
+Eligible applicants were required to be United States citizens or legal residents, ages 14 to 20 as of July 15, 2026, and meet the school and residence requirements in the scholarship rules.

-One winner is selected by random drawing from all eligible entries.
-Completing all 20 questions is required.
-The specific answer choices do not affect chances in the random drawing.
+One winner was selected by random drawing from all eligible entries.
+Completing all 20 questions was required, but the specific answer choices did not affect a student’s chances in the drawing.

-No. Only one entry per student is permitted.
-Multiple entries will result in automatic disqualification.
+No. Only one entry per student was permitted.
+Multiple entries resulted in automatic disqualification.

 What can the scholarship be used for?